 Date: 26 Jan 1919

-John Bianchi was shot as he walked through Walkergate in Newcastle with his cousin.
+John Bianchi was shot in the stomach as he walked through Walkergate in Newcastle with his cousin.

 John Bianchi was taken to the Newcastle Infirmary where he died on 27 January 1919.